-And the something miraculous happened.
+And then something miraculous happened.
 All three of them saw and heard it, but none of them dared speak of it.
 They heard bees humming, and there, beneath the snow above the ditches, a light shone brightly as though lamps were burning below.

 And beside a cluster of dreamy willows stood a lame caravan, candlelight shining through the window-pane.

 Pitjevogel went up the steps and knocked at the door.
-And old man with a hard, stubby beard came and opened it confidently.
+And an old man with a hard, stubby beard came and opened it confidently.
 He was not surprised to see their strange clothes, the star, or the black face.

 ‘We have come to ask the way,’ stammered Pietjevogel.